Language selection

 16. Section 37 (2) of the Cultural Property Export and Import Act states that "after the coming into force of a cultural property agreement in Canada and a reciprocating State, it is illegal to import into Canada any foreign cultural property that has been illegally exported from the reciprocating State".
 This applies even if the cultural property arrives in Canada via a third state.

 17. A cultural property agreement includes the 1970 UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property.
-Over 125 states are signatories to the 1970 UNESCO Convention.
-Cultural property illegally exported from these signatory states, after both Canada and that State became signatories to the Convention, may not be imported into Canada.
+Over 143 states are State Parties to the 1970 UNESCO Convention.
+Cultural property illegally exported from these states, after both Canada and that State became State Parties to the Convention, may not be imported into Canada.

 Non-compliance, appeals, detention and penalty information